Sector-F-Labs/reservoir/book/src/architecture/context-enrichment.md

 - **Recent conversation history** from the same partition/instance
 - **Connected conversation threads** through synapse relationships

-This enriched context is injected into your request before forwarding it to the AI provider, making the AI aware of relevant past discussions.
+This enriched context is injected into your request before forwarding it to the LLM provider, making the LLM aware of relevant past discussions.

 ## Context Enrichment Process